kiedtl/finwe/doc/language.md

 ## Types

-This is easily the most complex part of Bur.
+This is easily the most complex bit.

 There are several categories of types: the two basic elementary types (byte and short), the basic types which add meaning to the elementary types (pointers,